discourse/discourse/docs/INSTALL-cloud.md

 # Access Your Cloud Server

-Connect to your server via SSH, or use [Putty][put] on Windows:
+Connect to your server via its IP address with SSH, or use [Putty][put] on Windows:

     ssh root@192.168.1.1

-Replace `192.168.1.1` with the IP address of your server.

 You will be asked for permission to connect, type `yes`, then enter the root password from the email DigitalOcean sent you when the server was set up.
 You may be prompted to change the root password, too.